NEWME0/Project-IGI/readme.md

 - `qsc` files (`Q Source Code`) - source code of in-game scripts.
 - `qas` files (`Q Assembler`) - intermediary file between `qsc` and `qvm`.
 - `qvm` files (`Q Virtual Machine`) - compiled in-game scripts.

+### WAV files
+Files with extension `*.wav` (as expected) contains in-game sounds.\
+But do not confuse them with commonly used sound format [Waveform](https://en.wikipedia.org/wiki/WAV).
+Has signature (first 4 bytes of file) ILSF witch means --InnerLoopSoundFile--.

+Have four different sound pack methods.
+- `RAW` - not packed.
+- `RAW_RESIDENT` - looks like not packed.
+- `ADPCM` - packed.
+- `ADPCM_RESIDENT` - packed.

+ADPCM and ADPCM_RESIDENT appears only first game and at moment I don't know how to decode them.